Craving Chicken Pad Thai? This Chicken Pad Thai recipe is ready in under 30 minutes and is better than take out!

-We all have our favorite pad Thai take out place!
-There is nothing better than a big hot plate of pad Thai noodles, veggies, and that perfect salty sauce.
+There is nothing better than a big hot plate of chicken pad Thai noodles made with delicious sauteed veggies and a perfect salty sauce.
 We can’t get enough!

 - Toss everything together.